garyo/sea-surface-temp-viz/README.md

 seem scientifically reasonable.
 This change does significantly affect record temp dates.
 You can see all the historical graphs on this site, to compare the results before and after this change.
-The python code can optionally still use ice masking if you paxs the `-i` command-line argument.
+The python code can optionally still use ice masking if you pass the `-i` command-line argument.

 Here are the latest files, auto-produced daily by a github action (run